-Opportunistic networking ([10, 12]) is a new paradigm aiming at enabling communication through highly heterogeneous networks using different communication technologies.
-The delay-tolerant paradigm is a suitable approach to address the lack of connectivity and the mobility akin to opportunistic networks.
+Opportunistic networking ([6], [8]) is a new paradigm aiming at enabling communication through highly heterogeneous networks using different communication technologies.
 In opportunistic networks, mobility and disconnections are the rule rather than the exception, therefore opportunistic networks are delay-tolerant by nature.
-The lack of end-to-end connectivity is a key difference between such networks and Mobile Ad-Hoc Networks (MANETs).
-This major constraint implies that it is impossible to establish an end-to-end path from source to destination and forwarding decisions are only based on a local view of the network.
+The lack of end-toend connectivity is a key difference between such networks and Mobile Ad-Hoc Networks (MANETs).
+This major constraint implies that it is impossible to establish an end-to-end path from source to destination and forwarding decisions are taken based only on a local view of the network.

 Furthermore, opportunistic networks are more general than MANETs, because disseminational communication is the rule rather than conversational communication.
-A concept that nicely fits with the disseminational networking model is offered by content-based communication ([6, 7]) whereby messages are forwarded from source to destinations based on their content instead of explicit addresses.
+A concept that nicely fits with the disseminational networking model is offered by content-based communication ([3], [4]) whereby messages are forwarded from source to destinations based on their content instead of explicit addresses.

 In content-based applications nodes declare their interests through receiver advertisements and simply publish content that they wish to disseminate, rather than explicitly defining destination nodes for packets.
-Intermediate nodes set up and update their forwarding table based on the receiver advertisements, and take forwarding decisions implicitly by looking up published content in their forwarding table.
+Intermediate nodes set up and update their forwarding tables based on the receiver advertisements, and take forwarding decisions implicitly by looking up published content in their forwarding table.

 The flexibility of content-based opportunistic networks come on the other hand with a high cost in increased exposure in terms of data security.
 Security services and in particular key management should be revisited to reflect the characteristics of such networks; in particular security services should also be flexible and self-organized.
 Moreover, privacy protection is particularly challenging due to the content-based messaging paradigm.
 The protection of the content with classical security mechanisms would indeed conflict with the forwarding functions since the latter rely on the very content that is being transmitted for their basic operations.
-An interesting idea to meet the privacy requirements of content-based forwarding in opportunistic networks consists of multiple layer commutative encryption (MLCE) that allows to perform secure operations on encrypted content as proposed in [19, 20].
+An interesting idea to meet the privacy requirements of content-based forwarding in opportunistic networks consists of multiple layer commutative encryption (MLCE) that allows to perform secure operations on encrypted content as proposed in [10], [11].
 When using MLCE, one needs to encrypt the data with several layers of encryption corresponding to r next hops.
 Such a solution therefore calls for an innovative key management scheme that should ensure local and self-organized security associations between a node and its neighborhood: each node should share a key with all its neighbors that are less than r hops away.
 The key management should thus depend heavily on the neighborhood topology which is fundamental for the multi-layer encryption scheme to work properly.
 Because of the lack of infrastructure, this also means that the neighborhood topology itself should be securely discovered.

 The main goal of our work is therefore to propose a local, self-organized and topology-dependent bootstrapping of security associations along with a secure neighborhood discovery.
 In order to optimize the performance of the scheme, and to cope with the dependency between topology and security, it is indeed more efficient to perform both neighborhood discovery and security associations with all r-hops neighbors together rather than in two separate steps.
-We achieve this goal by using an authenticated version of Diffie-Hellman key agreement together with encapsulated signatures that protect the integrity of key management messages at each hop.
-Moreover, since the security of MLCE is directly linked to the number of consecutive colluding nodes, it is important to guarantee that each node can claim only one identity and only one position in the neighborhood.
-Creation of bogus identities through Sybil attacks would then be a crucial threat against which our scheme is protected thanks to the introduction of an off-line Identity Manager.
+We achieve this goal by using an authenticated version of